Immunisation support

 The following breaches must be reported to Boorloo PHU:

-• all temperature deviations below +2°C, regardless of duration
+• All deviations below +2°C must be reported regardless of duration.

-To report other wastage (such as expired vaccines) use the Vaccine Incident Reporting Form (external site).
+To report vaccine expiry, use the Vaccine Incident Reporting Form (external site).

 Immunisation Resources for Frequently Asked Questions